laupierre/RNA-Seq_mouse_pipeline/README.md

 See mouse_indexes for details on how the different indexes are made.

-In a new folder, put 1- the rnaseq_mouse_v0.0.1.sh file and 2- the submit.pbs file.
+In a new folder, put 1- the submit.pbs file below and 2- the samples_rnaseq.xlsx containing the samples.
 Finally, add 3- all the PE fastq files you want to analyze.

+The the samples_rnaseq.xlsx is an excel file containing the 3 mandatory columns sample	condition	replicate

 The RNA-Seq pipeline is found inside the rnaseq_mouse.sh file and submitted to PBS using submit.pbs.
 In this pipeline, there are three methods available for the RNA quantification: star, kallisto, salmon.
 Select the method you want to use (eg --method=salmon, if you want to use salmon, or --method=star or --method=kalllisto) in the PBS file before launching the main command: qsub submit.pbs